EmreGunner/Leda-instagram-dm-tool/EXTENSION_DEPLOYMENT.md

       <section>
         <h2>3.
 Data Storage</h2>
         <p>The extension does not store any user data.
-All data is stored securely in your BulkDM account.</p>
+All data is stored securely in your Socialora account.</p>
       </section>

       <section>